-Writing the Best Web Real Estate Content - The Title
+How to Write the Best Web Real Estate Ad Titles

 You have just seconds to catch the interest of the reader

-Just when many of us thought we had a plan for our real estate advertisement titles, along came the Internet.
-All of our best practices aren't out the window though.
-We still need a headline that catches the attention of the reader or prospect.
-We probably have limited space in which to place it as well.
-The Internet makes our job a bit harder because of the syndication of our listings.
+Just when many agents thought they had a solid plan for their real estate advertisement titles, along came the internet.
+Even though online real estate is a game changer, all of those best practices aren't out the window.
+You'll still need a headline that catches the attention of the reader or prospect, and you likely have limited space in which to place it as well.
+The internet complicates the real estate industry a bit because of the syndication of listings.

-Just take a look at Realtor.com, as it gets our listings from local MLS's and re-formats them for the site.
-Everything becomes a linked address.
-Sorry, but an address isn't my idea of an attention-grabbing headline or title.
+Just take a look at Realtor.com, as it gets listings from local MLS's and re-formats them for the site.
+Everything becomes a linked address — which in all honestly isn't the best example of an attention-grabbing headline or title.
 It creates a uniform display, but uniformity only means your home advertisement disappears into the pile.

-Don't just start your description with the location, bedrooms, baths, etc. Make the very first description sentence an eye-catching title.
-This usually will show up in the aggregate display of listing search results, and surely will be the first thing they read in the detail view screen on just about any site.
+Don't just start your description with the location, bedrooms, baths, etc. — make the very first description sentence an eye-catching title.
+This usually will show up in the aggregate display of listing search results, and surely will be the first thing potential clients will read in the detail view screen on just about any site.

 Website Content Titles